martvu/GameRater/README.md

 npm run cypress:run
 ```

-To run the tests in the Cypress GUI, run the following from client folder:
+To run the tests in the Cypress GUI instead, run the following from client folder:

 ```
 npm run cypress:open